h-shimamoto/dpdk-ovs/docs/03_Sample_Applications.md

 After the EAL arguments, the following application-specific arguments are supported:

 * `-p <client port name>`
-  Name of a `CLIENT` port to bind to
+  Name of a `CLIENT` port to bind to.

 ### Example Command